Skip to main content

 Typically, these are courses led by a facilitator or teacher for several weeks.
 Employees may attend classes multiple times per week and be asked to practice mindfulness on their own as well.
 This time commitment may not be feasible for the organisation or its employees, but facilitator-led sessions are a great way for employees to receive structured training.
 Mindfulness training that is done in a group setting also tends to have a positive impact on workplace culture.

-Tips to be more mindful at work
+Tips to be More Mindful at Work

 There are several things that you can do to become more mindful at work too.
 Here are a few tips to help you: